-Law360 (November 26, 2018, 3:08 PM EST) -- JUUL Labs Inc. has urged the U.S. International Trade Commission to investigate whether the importation into the United States and the sales of certain electronic cigarette cartridges by two dozen different companies violate federal tariff regulations and should be barred from entry.
+Law360 (December 11, 2018, 4:41 PM EST) -- The U.S. International Trade Commission has agreed to investigate whether the importation into the U.S. and the sales of certain electronic cigarette delivery systems by 21 companies violate federal tariff regulations and whether the devices should be barred from entry.

-JUUL wants the ITC to initiate a probe into whether the companies with offices in either the U.S., China or Uruguay are violating section 337 of the Tariff Act of 1930 by importing cartridges that infringe the asserted claims of five patents covering the technology, according to a notice the commission plans to publish Tuesday in the Federal Register.
+At the request of e-cigarette company Juul Labs Inc., the ITC will initiate a probe into whether the companies with offices in the U.S., China, France or Uruguay are violating Section 337 of the Tariff Act of 1930 by importing delivery systems for the e-cigarettes that infringe the asserted claims of five patents covering the technology, the commission announced Monday.

-Should the ITC find violations by the companies, JUUL seeks that it issue limited exclusion and cease-and-desist orders for the products, according to a Nov.
-20 complaint the company filed with the commission.
+Should the ITC find violations by the companies, Juul asked that the commission issue limited exclusion and cease-and-desist orders for the products, according to an amended complaint the company filed in late October.

-The investigation is In the Matter of: Certain Cartridges For Electronic Nicotine Delivery Systems and Components Thereof, investigation number 337-TA-3354, before the U.S. International Trade Commission.
+The investigation is In the Matter of: Certain Electronic Nicotine Delivery Systems For Electronic Nicotine Delivery Systems and Components Thereof, investigation number 337-TA-3354, before the U.S. International Trade Commission.

---Additional reporting by Emily Field.
-Editing by Dipti Coorg.
+--Additional reporting by Tiffany Hu and Emily Field.
+Editing by Alyssa Miller.